-If we regard the pupil sized area of the ellipsoid mirror involved, it will approximately behave like a simple concave mirror or a lens with focus lengths $f_1$ and $f_2$ in the directions of the ellipsoid foci $F_1$ and $F_2$ .
-If we move one of the foci (the one on the eye side) to infinity, the other one gets closer, according to the lens formula $f = 1/(1/f_1 + 1/f_2)$ .
+If we regard the pupil sized area of the ellipsoid mirror involved, it will approximately behave like a simple concave mirror or a lens with focus lengths f_1 and f_2 in the directions of the ellipsoid foci F_1 and F_2 .
+If we move one of the foci (the one on the eye side) to infinity, the other one gets closer, according to the lens formula $f = 1/(1/f_1 + 1/f_2)$.

 The calculation returns that all focus points on the display side now come to lie on a smaller surface inscribed in the ellipsoid.
-The surface obtained this way is almost exactly an ellipsoid itself, around the same focus points as the mirror ellipsoid.
-With different values for the position of $F_2$ and the mirror radius, we have four discrete parameters for further optimization.
+The surface obtained this way is almost exactly an ellipsoid, around the same focus points as the mirror ellipsoid.
+With different values for the position of F_2 and the mirror radius, we have four discrete parameters for further optimization.

-Although this appears to be a geometrically elegant result, we cannot expect it to be perfect, because the simple focus distance calculation is correct for the respective center rays at any eye rotation only, hence the peripheral rays do not perfectly converge in the focus point, and the aberration appears to be more of a problem with off-axis designs.
+Although this appears to be a geometrically elegant result, we cannot expect it to be the perfectly ideal one for the purpose, because the simple focus distance calculation is correct for the respective center rays at any eye rotation only, hence the peripheral rays do not perfectly converge in the focus point, and the aberration appears to be more of a problem with off-axis designs.